camspec/conduit-telemetry/README.md

 *Named after the conduit blocks from the Minecraft mod Ender IO, which transport items, energy, and data between systems.* <img width="20" height="20" alt="Block_Item_Conduit" src="https://github.com/user-attachments/assets/0e18ead7-794c-4f35-9b03-5157a248ce5e" />

-Conduit is a light telemetry data collection and visualization app.
+Conduit is a lightweight telemetry data collection and visualization app.
 My goal is to consolidate a variety of device data and telemetry into a single interface, while also handling real-time data.

 The app demonstrates efficient live data visualization with minimal latency over the WebSocket protocol.
 It focuses on time series data (a series of datapoints each individually linked with a timestamp).
 This lets us potentially do more interesting data analytics such as aggregation, trend analysis, and visualization.